RetroDECK/ES-DE/USERGUIDE-DEV.md

 The Dim screensaver simply dims and desaturates the current view and Black will show a black screen.
 The Slideshow and Video screensavers are more interesting as they can display images and videos from your game collection.
 In addition to this, the Slideshow screensaver can be configured to only show images from a specified directory.

-If the option **Enable screensaver controls** has been activated, you can manually toggle the screensaver from the system view by pressing the **Select** key.
+If the option **Enable screensaver controls** has been activated, you can manually toggle the screensaver from the system view by pressing the **Back** button.
 In addition to this, for the Slideshow and Video screensavers, the controls will allow you to jump to a new random image or video using the **Left** and **Right** buttons on your keyboard or controller.
 It's also possible to launch the game currently displayed using the **A** button, and the **Y** button will jump to the game in its gamelist without starting it.

 If the Video screensaver has been selected and there are no videos available, a fallback to the Dim screensaver will take place.
 The same is true for the Slideshow screensaver if no game images are available.